Wcubed/xiao-nrf85240-embassy-template/readme.md

 If you get something like `permission denied: '/dev/ttyACM0'` on manjaro, you need to add yourself to the `uucp` group: `sudo usermod -a -G uucp <username>`.
 Log out and log back in for the changes to take effect.

+For reboot in to bootloader mode, without pressing the reset button, it could be that you need the bootloader from [adafruit](https://github.com/mike1808/PIO_SEEED_Adafruit_nRF52_Arduino).

 This example is a combination from [Wumpf's seeed example](https://github.com/Wumpf/Seeed-nRF52840-Sense-projects/tree/main), and the embassy-rs examples.

 Wumpf's readme is below this line.